Mohamed Hussain Shareef: Environmental career

 Shareef began his career at the President's Office in 1999 as Assistant Director, heading the Environment Unit.
 In this role, he supported President Maumoon Abdul Gayoom's international efforts to raise awareness about climate change and the threat of sea level rise to the Maldives and other small island developing states (SIDS).

 Public affairs

 The 2004 Indian Ocean tsunami had a devastating impact on the Maldives, drawing Shareef into a public-facing role as a government spokesperson.
 His frequent appearances on international news networks resulted in his appointment as Deputy Chief Government Spokesman, and later, Chief Government Spokesman.
-Mohamed played a significant role in enhancing government communication by establishing the Strategic Communications Unit (SCU) at the President's Office, where he served as Presidential Spokesperson and Executive Director.
+Shareef played a significant role in enhancing government communication by establishing the Strategic Communications Unit (SCU) at the President's Office, where he served as Presidential Spokesperson and Executive Director.
 He was also responsible for overseeing the Presidential Protocol Section.

 Following the 2008 presidential election defeat, Mohamed transitioned to the Secretariat of Former President Maumoon Abdul Gayoom, serving as his Special Assistant on Foreign Relations.